 • Year’s supply of coffee from a local coffee shop

-• Free catering for an event (personal or corporate)
+• Catering for an event (personal or corporate)

-• Winner’s choice of a meal prepared at their home by a celebrity chef or the winner of a cooking show
+• Meal prepared at the winning bidder’s home by a celebrity chef or the winner of a cooking show

 • Popular, high-quality kitchen appliances like mixers, blenders, or air fryers